well-typed/hooks-build-type/survey.md

 # Stackage Setup.hs survey

+Matthew Pickering, Sam Derbyshire (Well-Typed LLP)

 A primary goal of the `Hooks` build-type is to replace the `Custom` build-type.
 In order to inform the design of the `Hooks` build-type, we want to analyse what people use the `Custom` build-type for.

+This work has been carried out by Well-Typed LLP thanks to investment from the Sovereign Tech Fund.

 # Methodology